Sequence Pairs with Lowest Combined Autocorrelation and Crosscorrelation: Introduction

-Both inequalities become equalities simultaneously if and only if either $f$ or $g$ is a monomial, in which case $\PSC(f,g)=1$.
-If $f$ and $g$ are not monomials, then equality is achieved in the lower bound (equivalently, $\PSC(f,g)=1$) if and only if there is a positive real number $\lambda$ such that $(f,\lambda g)$ is a Golay pair.
-In particular, if $f$ and $g$ are unimodular and not monomials, then equality is achieved in the lower bound if and only if $(f,g)$ is a Golay pair, in which case $f$ and $g$ are of equal length and $\ADF(f)=\ADF(g)$. \end{theorem} In Section \ref{Henry} we prove this result.
-Turyn's construction \cite[Corollary to Lemma 5]{Turyn} supplies Golay pairs for infinitely many lengths, so we obtain infinitely many pairs $(f,g)$ of binary sequences with $\PSC(f,g)=1$. \begin{corollary} If $\ell=2^a 10^b 26^c$ for some nonnegative integers $a,b,c$, then there is a pair $(f,g)$ of binary sequences, with each sequence of length $\ell$, such that $\PSC(f,g)=1$. \end{corollary}
+Once \cref{Gabriel} is established, Turyn's construction \cite[Corollary to Lemma 5]{Turyn} supplies Golay pairs for infinitely many lengths, so we obtain infinitely many pairs $(f,g)$ of binary sequences with $\PSC(f,g)=1$. \begin{corollary} If $\ell=2^a 10^b 26^c$ for some nonnegative integers $a,b,c$, then there is a pair $(f,g)$ of binary sequences, with each sequence of length $\ell$, such that $\PSC(f,g)=1$. \end{corollary}

+\cref{Gabriel} tells us that the pairs $(f,g)$ of unimodular sequences of length greater than $1$ that have $\PSC(f,g)=1$ are precisely Golay complementary pairs.
+We are interested in the relative magnitudes of $\ADF(f)$, $\ADF(g)$, and $\CDF(f,g)$ in Golay pairs.